aeaidev/bpfagent/README.md

 The application supports two running modes:

-**Daemon Mode (default)**
+**Interactive Mode (default)**
+- Displays statistics to stdout every 3 seconds
+  - For kfree_skb: drop counts by reason
+  - For SCA: moving average latency per process name

+**Daemon Mode**
 - Runs in the background without stdout output
 - Only Prometheus metrics endpoint provides feedback
-- Use `-d` to enable or `--daemon=false` to disable

-**Interactive Mode**
-- Displays statistics to stdout every 3 seconds
-  - For kfree_skb: drop counts by reason
-  - For SCA: max latency per process name
-- Use `--daemon=false` to enable interactive mode
+- Use `-d` to enable daemon mode
-- Use `--verbose` to enable verbose logging in daemon mode
+- Use `--verbose` to enable verbose logging (overrides daemon mode for interactive debugging)

 The metrics server listens on port **9101** by default (changeable with `-p`).